mayuri0192/TensorFlow-2.0/README.md

 # TensorFlow-2.0
-Practicing/ Ussage of different packages and functions of TensorFlow Python API
+Practicing/ Usage of different packages and functions of TensorFlow Python API

 Custom Models and Trainings using TensorFlow 2.0

-### Tensors and Operations
+**Tensors and Operations**

 - Tensors
 - Indexing